intel/CPU-Manager-for-Kubernetes/README.md

   --pool=<pool>         Pool name: either infra, controlplane or dataplane.
   --publish             Whether to publish reports to the Kubernetes
                         API server.
+  --pull-secret=<name>  Name of secret used for pulling Docker images from
+                        restricted Docker registry.
   --no-affinity         Do not set cpu affinity before forking the child
                         command.
 In this mode the user program is responsible for reading the `KCM_CPUS_ASSIGNED` environment